Janani-m17/PRODIGY_CS_04/README.md

 4. **Termination:** The keylogger can be stopped at any time by pressing a predefined key combination.

 ## **Components:**
+- `pynput`: The library used to monitor keyboard events.
+- `Key`: Represents keys on the keyboard.
+- `Listener`: Listens for and handles keyboard events.
 - `on_press(key)`: Function to handle key press events and log keystrokes.
 - `on_release(key)`: Function to handle key release events and stop the keylogger.
 - `main()`: The main function orchestrating the keylogger's operation and user interaction.